Data Flows & Dashboards

 Policy Detections

-The Policy Detections dashboard shows metrics aggregated by detection type, helping you see how often different detectors trigger within the currently applied filters.
+The Policy Detections dashboard shows metrics aggregated by detection type, presenting how often different detectors trigger within the currently applied filters.

 - Tokens - Number of tokens associated with events that triggered the detection type